A Fully Analog Implementation of Model Predictive Control with Application to Buck Converters: Introduction

 \section{Introduction}

-Model Predictive Control (MPC) is a widely employed control strategy in which, at each sampling period, the control input minimizes a given cost function, subject to input and state constraints.
-The MPC control framework is theoretically rich~\cite{limon06,angeli2011average} and particularly flexible, thanks to its inherent ability to handle constraints~\cite{Rawlings09}.

-Despite these desirable features, the practical implementation of MPC is limited.
+Model predictive control (MPC) is one of the most widely adopted control techniques today, due to its flexibility to adapt to plants of diverse nature and, at the same time, to handling constraints \cite{faulwasser2021recent}.
+Despite these desirable features, the practical implementation of MPC is not straightforward.
 First, the typical implementation of MPC imposes a significant overhead in terms of costs and circuit area due to the need to employ expensive digital hardware, including analog-to-digital converters (ADC), digital-to-analog converters (DAC), and a computing device, making the overall system too expensive for mass production, where a limited-budget design is often a primary requirement.
-Second, despite the rapid advancement in the development of novel algorithms for convex optimization~\cite{paper-calogero-2024,tac_cmo_25}, the need to solve a quadratic programming (QP) optimization problem at each iteration renders the solution infeasible for systems exhibiting fast dynamics, when fast sampling is needed.
+Second, despite rapid advances in the development of novel algorithms for convex optimization~\cite{paper-calogero-2024,tac_cmo_25}, the need to solve quadratic programming (QP) problems at each iteration renders the solution infeasible for systems exhibiting fast dynamics.